Quantum-Accelerators/quacc/docs/user/executors.md

     4. You generally want each quacc job to be run in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.

+=== "Jobflow"

+    Out-of-the box, Jobflow can be used to run on your local machine.
+You will, however, need a "manager" to run your workflows on HPC machines.
+The currently recommended manager for Jobflow is FireWorks, which is described here.

+    **Converting Between Jobflow and FireWorks**

+    The [`jobflow.managers.fireworks`](https://materialsproject.github.io/jobflow/jobflow.managers.html#module-jobflow.managers.fireworks) module has all the tools you need to convert your Jobflow workflows to a format that is suitable for FireWorks.

+    **Converting a Job to a Firework**

+    To convert a `Job` to a `firework` and add it to your launch pad:

+    ```python
+    from fireworks import LaunchPad
+    from jobflow.managers.fireworks import job_to_firework

+    fw = job_to_firework(job)
+    lpad = LaunchPad.auto_load()
+    lpad.add_wf(fw)
+    ```

+    **Converting a Flow to a Workflow**

+    To convert a `Flow` to a `workflow` and add it to your launch pad:

+    ```python
+    from fireworks import LaunchPad
+    from jobflow.managers.fireworks import flow_to_workflow

+    wf = flow_to_workflow(flow)
+    lpad = LaunchPad.auto_load()
+    lpad.add_wf(wf)
+    ```

+    **Setting Where Jobs are Dispatched**

+    The `my_qadapter.yaml` file you made in the [installation instructions](../install/install.md) specifies how FireWorks will submit jobs added to your launch pad.
+Additional details can be found in the [Jobflow Documentation](https://materialsproject.github.io/jobflow/tutorials/8-fireworks.html#setting-where-jobs-are-dispatched) for how to dynamically set where and how Jobflow `Job` and `Flow` objects can be dispatched.

+    **Dispatching Calculations**

+    With a workflow added to your launch pad, on the desired machine of choice, you can run `qlaunch rapidfire --nlaunches <N>` (where `<N>` is the number of jobs to submit) in the command line to submit your workflows to the job scheduler.
+Running `qlaunch rapidfire -m <N>` will ensure that `<N>` jobs are always in the queue or running.
+To modify the order in which jobs are run, a priority can be set via `lpad set_priority <priority> -i <FWID>` where `<priority>` is a number.

+    By default, `qlaunch` will launch compute jobs that each poll for a single FireWork to run.
+This means that more Slurm jobs may be submitted than there are jobs to run.
+To modify the behavior of `qlaunch` to only submit a Slurm job for each "READY" FireWork in the launchpad, use the `-r` ("reserved") flag.

+    **Monitoring the Launchpad**

+    The easiest way to monitor the state of your launched FireWorks and workflows is through the GUI, which can be viewed with `lpad webgui`.
+To get the status of running fireworks from the command line, you can run `lpad get_fws -s RUNNING`.
+Other statuses can also be provided as well as individual FireWorks IDs.

+    To rerun a specific FireWork, one can use the `rerun_fws` command like so: `lpad rerun_fws -i <FWID>` where `<FWID>` is the FireWork ID.
+Similarly, one can rerun all fizzled jobs via `lpad rerun_fws -s FIZZLED`.
+More complicated Mongo-style queries can also be carried out.
+Cancelling a workflow can be done with `lpad delete_wflows -i <FWID>`.

+    Refer to the `lpad -h` help menu for more details.

+    **Continuous Job Submission**

+    To ensure that jobs are continually submitted to the queue you can use `tmux` to preserve the job submission process even when the SSH session is terminated.
+For example, running `tmux new -s launcher` will create a new `tmux` session named `launcher`.
+To exit the `tmux` session while still preserving any running tasks on the login node, press `ctrl+b` followed by `d`.
+To re-enter the tmux session, run `tmux attach -t launcher`.
+Additional `tmux` commands can be found on the [tmux cheatsheet](https://tmuxcheatsheet.com/).

 === "Parsl"

     Out-of-the-box, Parsl will run on your local machine.
 However, in practice you will probably want to run your Parsl workflows on HPC machines.